You Get Dirty Sometimes

 Even as Fire Chief, I am often overlooked because I am a woman.

-Female Defender: Can you tell us about a time you have been unfairly judged because of your race or gender?
+Female Defender CEO: Can you tell us about a time you have been unfairly judged because of your race or gender?

 Chief Washington: There have been numerous occasions where patients preferred someone other than me to render emergency medical care to them because of my race.
 Currently, even as Fire Chief, I am often overlooked because I am a woman.

-Female Defender: Young Women are often drawn to courageous role models like yourself.
+Female Defender CEO: Young Women are often drawn to courageous role models like yourself.
 What recommendation would you give to a young woman who is preparing for the CPAT exam?